Wai-Technologies/raaghu-docs/raaghu/docs/en/Account-Module.md

 ### Register Page

-Register page allows new users to register to your system.
+Register Page allows new users to register to your system.

 ![Register page allows new users to register to your system](./images/register_page.png)